johngage/h1/_site/content/0.5/testing.md

 # Testing procedures

-## What are we testing for on our first pass?
+## What are we testing for?
 Decreased organic material.
 Usual sewage influent measures:

 | Test | CBOD5 | TSS |